nathanrooy/bwo/README.md

 ```

 ### Usage
-As a simple example, let's find the minimum of the single objective <a target="_blank" href="https://github.com/nathanrooy/landscapes#sphere-function">sphere</a> function availabel in the <a target="_blank" href="https://github.com/nathanrooy/landscapes">Landscapes</a> Python package.
+As a simple example, let's find the minimum of the single objective <a target="_blank" href="https://github.com/nathanrooy/landscapes#sphere-function">sphere</a> function available in the <a target="_blank" href="https://github.com/nathanrooy/landscapes">Landscapes</a> Python package.

 ```
 pip install landscapes